DethRaid/FidelityFX-SDK-Linux/readme.md

 - If CMAKE_GENERATOR_PLATFORM is not set, `sdk/CMakeLists.txt` sets `FFX_PLATFORM_NAME` to `x64`
 - I've removed the `_s` functions throughout the code base.
 While versions of these are available in C11, my system (Manjaro Linux with Clang 20.8.1) does not support them
 - I've changed usage of `_countof` to `std::extent<decltype(variable)>::value` for better cross-platform compatibility
-- I've changed `FFX_PARALLELSORT_CONTEXT_SIZE` to account for the size of the private data (it's bigger for some reason?)
+- I've increased the sizes of many of the context structs to account for the size of the private data (it's bigger for some reason?)
+- I added an include for `math.h` in `ffx_core_cpu.h`
+- Added some explicit casts to `uint32_t`

 <h2>Open source</h2>